Glebe Road, Adamstown - safety improvements

 Now the traffic lights are operational, the new cul-de-sac in Court Street will allow eastbound traffic to turn left into Court Street, travel around the cul-de-sac and proceed through the intersection on the next green signal.
 This will assist eastbound traffic on Glebe Road to access the Adamstown area.

-This change to traffic flow will replace the right turn at Wood Street, which will be removed to improve safety (to read more about this go to our FAQs below).
+This change to traffic flow replaces the right turn at Wood Street, which has been removed to improve safety (to read more about this go to our FAQs below).

 This project is joint funded with the Australian Government Black Spot Program.